RinasGithub/datasciencecoursera/README.md

 # datasciencecoursera
-The repository for my exercise of the datas cience coursera from the Johns Hopkins University.
+The repository for my exercise of the datas cience coursera of the Johns Hopkins University.